-The main difficulty in this problem is that the training data is constructed from past experiments reported in the literature, and therefore is significantly biased with respect to the uniform distribution over the chemical universe due to decisions taken by the researchers on experimental plans or publication options.
-There is no guarantee that the predictor derived from the biased training data has high predictive performance even on the chemical universe.
+This problem is difficult because the training data are constructed from past experiments reported in the literature; therefore, they are significantly biased with respect to the uniform distribution over the chemical universe because of the decisions implemented by researchers on experimental plans or publication options.
+Hence, there is no guarantee that the predictor derived from the biased training data has high predictive performance even on the chemical universe.

-Note that the $\mathcal{D}^\text{test}$ can also be a biased sample; however, without loss of generality, we just assume it is a uniformly random subset of the molecules we are interested in.
+Note that the $\mathcal{D}^\text{test}$ can also be a biased sample; however, without loss of generality, we only assume it is a uniformly random subset of the molecules that we are interested in.